 Savvy managers can help employees nip many issues in the bud and make their team feel supported, simply by talking about life in general.
 For instance, before our reviews at JH we’re asked to write down any issues we’re facing that work could help us with – this, as an example, effectively opens this door.

 More casually than that though, are the more day-to-day interactions.
-Of course, we’re naturally always asking eachother how the kids are, we have a Slack channel set up (#parents) to share photos, ask one another for advice and so on.
-When there’ve been problems with sleep, changing childcare and so on, there’s always lots of support from others in the same boat.
+Of course, we’re naturally always asking each other how the kids are, we have a Slack channel set up (#parents) to share photos, ask one another for advice and so on.
+When there have been problems with sleep, changing childcare and so on, there’s always lots of support from others in the same boat.

 Let people feel “whole” at work